atomicobject/ts-react-graphql-starter-kit/README.md

 ### Linting

 We are using `tslint` for linting.
 It is run automatically before unit tests.

+## Styleguide

+We are using [React Styleguidist](https://react-styleguidist.js.org) to generate a styleguide for our react components.

+You can create styleguide entries with documentation and examples by simply creating a markdown file in a component directory.
+See `README.md` files in `modules/client/components` for examples, and browse them on port `6060` when running `yarn dev` (or `yarn dev:styleguide`).

+You can build the style guide with `yarn build:styleguide`

 ## GraphQL and Code Generation